 Citizens Alliance Bank is proud to be a strong, independent, bank with total assets in excess of $832 million.
 Citizens Alliance Bank is headquartered in Clara City, Minnesota and with this merger now has branch offices in nine rural communities in west-central Minnesota and three branches in western Montana.
 Citizens Alliance Bank employs 175 people within its organization.
 Citizens Alliance Bank is a wholly-owned subsidiary of Forstrom Bancorporation, Inc.

 Citizens Alliance Bank has committed to building a new administrative building in Clara City that will be known as the East Annex building.
 The bank recently purchased the old NAPA and Main Street Fitness buildings on Center Avenue.
 Both buildings have been demolished and the lots are ready for the new construction.

-The new East Annex building will be two-stories, spanning approximately 14,000 square feet, with approximately 25 workspaces and offices combined.
+The new East Annex building will be two-stories, spanning approximately 14,000 square feet, with approximately 25 work-spaces and offices combined.
 They also plan to construct an employee patio area between the new East Annex building and the existing storage shed.
-The building’s construction cost is estimated at approximately $3 million.
-The bank will also be adding 12 to 14 new parking spaces on the north side of the East Annex building.
+The bank will also be adding 6 parking spaces on the north side of the East Annex building.
 These new parking spaces will be utilized by bank employees during business hours and will be open to the public after business hours.
-Assuming construction begins mid/late summer, Gill anticipates completion and occupancy of the building come spring 2020.
+Construction will begin fall of 2019, Gill anticipates completion and occupancy of the building come spring 2020.

 When the East Annex building is finished, it will house most of the backroom operations employees of the bank that are not customer interfacing, such as item and data processing, deposit operations, branch admin support, electronic banking, cash management, and project management.
 This will free up critical space in the main branch for employees such as Personal Bankers and Loan Officers who are customer interfacing and will provide much needed space availability to support and service our customers.